dhvanipa/Roam-Meta-Scripts/README.md

 This script will then generate a line graph where the x-axis is time, and the y-axis the amount of minutes spent on a chosen activity.

+This script will also generate a word cloud for the text that follows the category, eg. `": learning - speech"`.

 ### Word Clouds